influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 ]
 ```

-which would result in the following Graphite -> Telegraf transformation.
+which would result in the following Graphite to Telegraf transformation.

 ```
 cpu.usage.eu-east.idle.percentage 100